A Folk Rock band that formed in England in 1969, which, along with Fairport Convention, was one of the pioneers of the British version of Folk Rock.

 - Exactly What It Says on the Tin: 1975's Now We Are Six was the first album to feature drummer Nigel Pegrum, the new sixth member of the band.

 - Getting Crap Past the Radar: "Drink Down The Moon", the sort of English folk song Puritans would not have appreciated at all, and which needed to have its principal theme slightly disguised.
-The same applies to slice of thinly disguised paganism like "Seven Hundred Elves", and the occassional hint of Celtic dissidence, which the English state and church would not have appreciated.
+The same applies to slice of thinly disguised paganism like "Seven Hundred Elves", and the occasional hint of Celtic dissidence, which the English state and church would not have appreciated.
 And you thought folk music was twee and safe?

-- Historical Domain Character: Bonnie Prince Charlie in "Prince Charles Stuart."
+- Historical-Domain Character: Bonnie Prince Charlie in "Prince Charles Stuart."

-- Intercourse with You: Drink Down The Moon, eight minutes of robust rural English sex circa 1400, disguised as ornithology.
+- Intercourse with You: Drink Down The Moon, eight minutes of robust rural English sex, disguised as ornithology.
 "The Two Magicians", in which a wizard and a witch get it on.
 "Spotted Cow" and "Bonny Black Hare", where finding animals leads to finding fun times (the latter with a gun/penis metaphor).
 "King Henry", in which good old loving turns a monstrous hag into a beautiful woman.
 "Royal Forester", who uses his (alleged) title to sleep with a woman he finds.
 "The Ups and Downs" and "The Gentleman Soldier", both dealing with a woman sleeping with a soldier who then leaves her.
 And that's just songs where the main characters are actively getting it on.

 - Indeed, the song "Spotted Cow"'s other appearance in English literature is in the early chapters of Thomas Hardy's Tess of the D'Urbervilles, where it presages the later events of the novel.